-OPHTHALMIC FITTING (3 LEC.)
+(OPT) 210 (3) OPHTHALMIC FITTING (3 LEC.)

-The psychology of dispensing eyewear is discussed.
-Style and fashion evewear are included.
+is discussed.
+Style and fashion eyewear are included.
 Visual problems of the aphakic patient are explored.
 Consideration is given to the effects of illumination, size of type, and working distance on visual performance.

-OPTIC PRINCIPLES (3 LEC.)
+OPTICAL TECHNOLOGY (OPT) 211 (OPT) 211 (3) OPTIC PRINCIPLES (3 LEC.)